How to enable and use the Slack integration

 Like other integrations, you need to be an admin in order to enable the Slack integration.

-The Slack integration allows you to define rules in Front that automatically post notifications to Slack, and manually send messages to Slack.
-From Slack, you can use Message Menu buttons to archive or re-open a message, assign it to another Front teammate, or move it to another Front inbox.
+With the Slack integration, you can manually send messages from Front to Slack, or define Front rules that post conversations in Slack for you automatically.
+You can use message buttons in Slack to archive or re-open a conversation, assign it to another Front teammate, or move it to another Front inbox.

 Go into your Settings and select API & Integrations.
 Scroll down the list, and click on Slack.

 Turn the toggle on to enable Slack.
-Click Sign in to Slack and link your account.
-This will allow Front to post as a bot in your Slack organization.
+Click Sign in to Slack and link your account to authorize the integration.
+This will allow you to send Front conversations to Slack, where they'll be posted by a Front bot in your Slack workspace.

 Click Save to finish enabling the Slack integration.